What Is Blepharoplasty?

 Temple rejuvenation also is available to help give a person’s eyes a more youthful appearance.
-It involves the use of Sculptra, a collagen stimulator, to fill in the hollowness of the temple region and lift the brow.
+It involves the use of hyaluronic acids such as juvederm or Sculptra, a collagen stimulator, to fill in the hollowness of the temple region and lift the brow.
 As a result, temple rejuvenation may help a person slow down the aging process.

 Dr. Azizzadeh remains a leading provider of non-surgical blepharoplasty in Los Angeles.
 During an initial consultation, he will outline all of the blepharoplasty treatment options that are available.

 The blepharoplasty recovery period usually requires about 10 days.
 However, it may take several months for post-surgery scars and swelling to dissipate.

 After a blepharoplasty, an individual may have small stitches around the eyes, and this person’s vision could remain blurry for a few days.
 An individual may have his or her eyes wrapped in a bandage following surgery as well.